 The difference between galvanic corrosion and electrolysis

 A copper water supply line should never be in direct contact with another underground utility.
 An example would be a copper main in direct contact with a cast iron gas main or a steel duct.
 Even when in close proximity it is a good idea to place a plastic insulation between the two unlike metals.
+Galvanic pipe corrosion is much more common than damage from electrolysis.
+The term electrolysis is frequently misused, and the actual cause of the damaged pipe misdiagnosed.

 Repairing and replacing a water supply line